ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

     comparing it with a saved value
   * (4) Perform commit of the new value

-The alert reader will notice that such operations are prone to so called `ABA Problems`, or a false-positive match, when the value between read and write operations is getting changed from `A` to `B` and then back to `A`.
-Although CPU designers have already solved this problem for us by adding a counter alongside with the value being swapped.
-Every operation will receive a value together with a counter, which both will be later used for when attempting a commit.
-If you need such guarantees on JVM, you'd need to use an `AtomicStampedReference`.

 New value will be immediately visible for all the reading threads.
 While write or swap operation is performed, old value is available for reading without any locking.
 Operation is guaranteed to be performed in